BillTheBest/dashboard-16/README.md

 # dashboard
 A configurable dashboard implemented using web technologies.
-Data is loaded from JSON - via files or URLs.
+The dashboard is configured via JSON.

-You configure the dashboard via JSON files too.
+The data to display is also loaded from JSON.
+This JSON is loaded from separate JavaScript files (via <script> elements), so the JSON data can be loaded either from the disk or a URL.

 The dashboard consists of a set of templates (HTML, CSS etc.), some JavaScript code files, and then the JSON files containing configuration and data.